tkon3/bilm-tf/README.md

 Finally, reserve a small amount of the training data as heldout data for evaluating the trained biLM.

+IMPORTANT: the vocabulary file should be sorted in descending order by token count in your training data.
+The first three lines should be the special tokens (<S>, </S> and <UNK>), then the most common token in the training data, ending with the least common token.

+NOTE: the vocabulary file used in training may differ from the one use for prediction.

 ```
 export CUDA_VISIBLE_DEVICES=0,1,2
 ```